 This info is for owners reporting damage to their cars.
 If you're a borrower and need to report damage that happened during a trip, read this article.

-If you find new damage after checking your car, here's what you can do:
+If you find new damage after checking your car:

 - Take clear photos of the damage

-- Find your car and select Get help with this car
+- Select your car and Get help with this car

 - Select the responsible booking (there's an option if you're not sure)